 - Network Discovery: In this phase, network mapping of the internal or publicly exposed IP addresses will be done to identify information such as Active Hosts, Active Services, Insecure Services, Fingerprinting the Operating System and Services, etc.

 - Public Information Assessment: In this phase, the testers will identify the public information about the client in systems that are under the scope of services.
 The results of this assessment will be useful for identifying the potential vulnerabilities related to the systems.

-- Vulnerability Scanning: In this phase, automated vulnerability scanners will be used to detect and verify the known vulnerabilities by utilizing automated vulnerability scanners.
+- Vulnerability Scanning: In this phase, automated vulnerability scanners will be used to detect and verify known vulnerabilities by utilizing automated vulnerability scanners.

-- Attack, Exploitation and Privilege Escalation: Based on the outcome of vulnerability assessment, the analysts perform threat modeling where each vulnerability is studied carefully and plan attacks that will exploit all exploitable vulnerabilities, simulating the potential impact of an attack.
+- Attack, Exploitation and Privilege Escalation: Based on the outcome of vulnerability assessment, the analysts perform threat modelling where each vulnerability is studied carefully and plan attacks that will exploit all exploitable vulnerabilities, simulating the potential impact of an attack.

 - Remedial Action Identification: In this phase, security analysts prepare the remedial actions for the threats and vulnerabilities discovered in the previous phases.

 - Reporting: Technical findings will be written up into a formal report consisting of an Executive summary highlighting business risks, and a detailed technical report containing the description of vulnerabilities found, their severity, ranking and recommendation for remediation.

 Vulnerability assessment and penetration testing services for your organization

 Summing up, we can say that Vulnerability Assessment and Penetration Testing Services helps your organization:

 - Prepare for the undetected or unseen breaches